apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 | !set          | Set the given variable.
 See [The Set Command Variables]({{site.baseurl}}/docs/configuring-the-drill-shell#the-set-command-variables). |
 | !tables       | List all the tables in the database.                                                                                                  |
 | !verbose      | Show unabbreviated error messages.                                                                                                    |

+## Example of Hiding the Password When Starting Drill

+When starting Drill in authentication mode, you can use the **!connect** command as shown in the section, ["User Authentication Process"]({{site.baseurl}}/docs/configuring-user-authentication/#user-authentication-process), instead of the **sqlline**, **drill-embedded**, or **drill-distributed** commands.
+For example, after running the sqlline script, you enter this command to connect to Drill:

+`sqlline> !connect jdbc:drill:zk=localhost:2181`

+When prompted you enter a user name and password, which is hidden as you type it.

 ## Examples of Configuring the Drill Shell